 Auditing for Environmental Compliance™ provides participants with a foundation for leading or supporting internal environmental compliance audit programs.

-You will return from this course with a course binder; useful references; example documents and other tools to assist you in the future; instructor contact information for followup questions; your notes from the presentations and discussions; and an embossed certificate.
+You will return from this course with a course binder; useful references; example documents and other tools to assist you in the future; instructor contact information for followup questions; and your notes from the presentations and discussions.

 What’s covered in the course?